 In total, 6,383 survivors completed the survey and provided information about their practical concerns related to work, school, debt, insurance and fertility preservation.

-Throughout 2013, the Foundation will release a series of briefs on the results of the 2012 survey.
+The Foundation has released a series of four briefs on the results of the 2012 survey.

 LIVESTRONG conducted this market research study to inform its strategy for its Hispanic/Latino outreach campaign which sought to close the gap in health disparities for Hispanics diagnosed with cancer.
 As a result of the award-winning outreach campaign, the number of Hispanic/Latino survivors accessing LIVESTRONG’s free, confidential navigation services has increased by 40 percent.

 LIVESTRONG convened the Essential Elements of Survivorship Care Meeting in Washington, DC on September 15th and 16th, 2011, with the goal of making progress in building consensus in the survivorship community around how to best address the needs of post-treatment survivors.
 Over 150 leaders, stakeholders, experts, cancer survivors and cancer survivor advocates achieved consensus on these 20 essential elements of survivorship care delivery.
 This brief provides both an overview and the outcome of the meeting, including the 20 essential elements of survivorship care.

 In June 2010, LIVESTRONG launched a survey that in part assessed how cancer survivors engage with the cancer community.
 This brief explores the results of how cancer survivors and their family members, friends and loved ones on feel supporting the fight against cancer impacts them personally.

 This brief includes case studies from Rwanda and Jordan describing how existing health systems designed to treat infectious diseases in low-income countries can be strengthened to address the urgent and growing cancer needs of developing populations.
 Recommendations included in the brief focus on interventions that will be the most effective and have the biggest impact on quality of life and survival.